 Before your licence can be restored, you will need to complete at least one assessment.
-An assessment consists of an interview with a counselor who determines whether alcohol is a serious problem in your life.
-If the assessment counselor asks you to supply a copy of your driving record, you can obtain one from VicRoads.
+An assessment consists of an interview with a counsellor who determines whether alcohol is a serious problem in your life.
+If the assessment counsellor asks you to supply a copy of your driving record, you can obtain one from VicRoads.

 Depending upon the result of the assessment and the nature of your offence, you may be required to attend a driver education program.
 The court may also require you to attend a driver education program as a condition of restoring your licence.
 The basic driver education program lasts for eight hours.

 The Magistrate’s court can inform you of the location of the assessment facility that is nearest to you.
 You should contact that facility at least 12 months before your disqualification period ends.
 If your disqualification is for less than 12 months, you should contact the facility immediately.
 Based on your offence, the counsellor will tell you how many assessments you need and how long the program will last.

 If you were convicted of a repeat drunk driving offence, you will need to obtain a final assessment report within 28 days of your licence restoration hearing.
 If you were convicted of drug driving, you will need to obtain an assessment six months before your licence restoration hearing and a final assessment within 28 days of the restoration hearing.

 You should apply for a licence restoration hearing at least 28 days before your disqualification period ends.
 You can get a licence restoration application from the Magistrate’s Court that is nearest to you.
 Complete the application and submit it to the court.
 You would need to supply all assessment reports to the Magistrate’s Court, as well as proof that you completed the education program if one was required.

 When you submit your application, the court will give you a date for a licence restoration hearing.
 Make sure that you can attend court on that date.
 Ask for a different date if you know you will be unavailable.
 It is important that you attend the hearing in person.